15-1444. General powers and duties of district boards

 12. Enter into an intergovernmental agreement pursuant to section 15-1747 to participate in a reciprocity agreement subject to the terms of the reciprocity agreement.

 13. Engage in entrepreneurial and commercial activities.
-Monies received pursuant to this paragraph not considered local revenues for the purposes of article IX, section 21, Constitution of Arizona.
+Monies received pursuant to this paragraph are not considered local revenues for the purposes of article IX, section 21, Constitution of Arizona.

 14. Collect auxiliary fees, including cafeteria fees, food service fees, bookstore fees and dormitory fees.
 Monies received pursuant to this paragraph are not considered local revenues for the purposes of article IX, section 21, Constitution of Arizona.